MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-dashboard.md

 ---
-title: Learn about the Global Secure Access dashboard
+title: Learn about the Global Secure Access dashboard (preview)
-description: Monitor the health and status of your network traffic with the Global Secure Access dashboard.
+description: Monitor the health and status of your network traffic with the Global Secure Access dashboard (preview).
 author: kenwith
 ms.author: kenwith
 manager: amycolannino